sneexy-boi/material-cord/README.md

 # NOTE: Now being maintained as a side-project.
-Feel free to talk with us on discord (Sneexy#2980 and kipa#2021) if theres any problem you encounter.
+Feel free to talk with us on discord (Sneexy#2980 and kipa#2021) if there's any problem you encounter.
 Thanks for being with us!

 # material-cord